udoprog/genco/README.md

 This project solves the following language-specific concerns:

 * **Imports** — Generates and groups [import statements] as they are used.
-  What you use is what you get with no redundancy and consistency.
-We also do our best to [solve namespace conflicts] for you.
+  So you only import what you use, with no redundancy.
+We also do our best to [solve namespace conflicts].

 * **String Quoting** — genco knows how to [quote strings].
 And can even [interpolate] values *into* the quoted string if it's supported by the